 Configuring an RDG Database Connection

-Mac OS was not tested as it needs to allow ingress from a Windows host.
+For MAC: Mac OS was not tested as it needs to allow ingress from a Windows host.

 Navigate to Developer Client Tool for OAC.